publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schB/ptIX/m__us_usc_t26_s274.md

  __Amendments__

     2014—Subsec. (n)(3).
 [Pub.
-L. 113–295][/us/pl/113/295] struck out “(A) In general” before “In the case”, substituted “substituting ‘80 percent’ for” for “substituting ‘the applicable percentage’ for”, and struck out subpar.
+L. 113–295][/us/pl/113/295] struck out subpar.
+(A) designation and heading, substituted “substituting ‘80 percent’ for” for “substituting ‘the applicable percentage’ for”, and struck out subpar.
 (B) which listed the applicable percentage for taxable years 1998 to 2008 or thereafter.

     2005—Subsec. (e)(2)(B)(ii).
 [Pub.
 L. 109–135, § 403(mm)(1)][/us/pl/109/135/s403/mm/1], (2), inserted “or a related party to the taxpayer” after “with respect to the taxpayer” in subcl.
 (I), “(or such related party)” after “the taxpayer” in subcl.
 (II), and “For purposes of this clause, a person is a related party with respect to another person if such person bears a relationship to such other person described in section 267(b) or 707(b).” at end.